Optimal information gain at the onset of habituation to repeated stimuli: Discussion

-Extensions of these ideas are manifold.
-Although in the present work we focused on adaptation to repetitions of statistically identical signals, it will be interesting to characterize the system's response to diverse environments \cite{hidalgo2014information}.
-To this end, incorporating multiple receptors and/or storage populations may be needed to harvest information in complex conditions.
-In such scenarios, correlations between external signals may help reduce the encoding effort.
-On a general ground, understanding how this encoded information is exploited by living systems is far more challenging and fascinating.
-For example, navigation in spatial environments, both in biological \cite{tu2013quantitative, carrara2021bistability} and bio-inspired artificial systems \cite{liebchen2018synthetic, marchetti2013hydrodynamics}, is an emergent behavior governed by how information about surroundings guides decision-making.
-Moreover, living systems do not passively read and adapt to external signals, but often act upon the environment.
-Dynamical adaptation and memory will remain core ingredients to model and grasp the complex information dynamics arising from this feedback mechanism.
-Further, understanding how information is used at the level of single agents will pave the way for the understanding of how collective intelligence emerges from the interaction of many information-processing units.
+Extensions of these ideas are manifold. {The definition of a habituated system relies, in this work as well as in other studies \cite{eckert2024biochemically}, on the definition of a response threshold.
+However, some of the hallmarks might disappear when habituation is defined as a phenomenon appearing in a time-periodic steady state.
+To overcome this issue, it may be necessary to extend the model to more realistic molecular schemes encompassing the presence of additional storage mechanisms.
+More generally, understanding the information-theoretic performance of real-world biochemical networks exhibiting habituation remains a fascinating perspective to explore.} Upon these premises, the possibility of inferring the underlying biochemical structure from observed behaviors is a fascinating direction \cite{rahi2017oscillatory}.
+Furthermore, since we focused on repetitions of statistically identical signals, it will be fundamental to characterize the system's response to diverse environments \cite{hidalgo2014information}.
+To this end, incorporating multiple receptors or storage populations may be needed to harvest information in complex conditions.
+In such scenarios, correlations between external signals may help reduce the encoding effort as, intuitively, $S$ is acting as an information reservoir for the system.
+Moreover, such stored information could be used to make predictions on future stimuli and behavior \cite{bueti2010encoding, sederberg2018learning, palmer2015predictive}.
+Indeed, living systems do not passively read external signals but often act upon the environment.
+We believe that both storage mechanisms and their associated negative feedback will remain core modeling ingredients.